-6.45 Birmingham's biodiversity and geodiversity are critical components of a high quality of life and contribute significantly to the quality of the environment within the City.
+6.44 Birmingham's biodiversity and geodiversity are critical components of a high quality of life and contribute significantly to the quality of the environment within the City.
 These natural assets are valuable and their protection is important, not just for their intrinsic worth, but because of the wideranging services and benefits they deliver.

-6.46 Birmingham has a diverse range of biodiversity and geodiversity assets, including sites, habitats and species of national, regional and local importance.
-There are currently two Sites of Special Scientific Interest (SSSIs), 11 Local Nature Reserves (LNRs), 55 Sites of Importance for Nature Conservation (SINCs) and 121 Sites of Local Importance for Nature Conservation (SLINCs); these designated sites will be carried forward.
+6.45 Birmingham has a diverse range of biodiversity and geodiversity assets, including sites, habitats and species of national, regional and local importance.
+There are currently two Sites of Special Scientific Interest (SSSIs), 10 Local Nature Reserves (LNRs), 56 Sites of Importance for Nature Conservation (SINCs) and over 110 Sites of Local Importance for Nature Conservation (SLINCs); these designated sites will be carried forward.
 In line with guidance produced by Birmingham and Black Country Local Sites Partnership, the City Council will designate additional SINCs, SLINCs or LNRs where there is adequate supporting information and consequently sites may receive new or increased protection during the plan period.
-Sites which are currently designated as of national, regional or local importance are shown on a plan which is available on the Council's website at: www.birmingham.gov.uk/plan2031

-6.47 In addition to these designated sites, the City includes a wide range of other semi-natural green spaces of value to wildlife and which create a network of habitat resources that help to connect designated sites.
-River and stream corridors, canals, and active and disused rail corridors are important linear landscape features; other areas of open space, including urban wasteland sites, woodlands, playing
+6.46 In addition to these designated sites, the City includes a wide range of other semi-natural green spaces of value to wildlife and which create a network of habitat resources that help to connect designated sites.
+River and stream corridors, canals, and active and disused rail corridors are important linear landscape features; other areas of open space, including urban wasteland sites, woodlands, playing fields, churchyards, allotments and gardens, also contribute to the habitat network.